Ukraine announces it has recovered three towns near Kharkiv

 According to a spokesman for the Ukrainian Defense Ministry, Kharkiv remains “partially blocked” by Russian forces.
 These are still present, above all, in the northwest, and are reinforcing their positions “to the south of the city”.

-In the Donbass region over which Moscow wants to take full control, Russian troops are “concentrating their efforts in the area between Slaviansk and Kramatorsk”, an agglomeration located in Donetsk province, announced Oleksiy Arestovich, an adviser to the Ukrainian Presidency.
+In Donbass, a region over which Moscow wants to take full control, Russian troops are “concentrating their efforts in the area between Slaviansk and Kramatorsk”, an agglomeration located in Donetsk province, announced Oleksiy Arestovich, an adviser to the Ukrainian Presidency.

 The Russians “are carrying out offensive and reconnaissance operations to try to find weaknesses in our defense,” he added.

-Further south, an area that is also a priority target for Russian forces, they are “trying to continue their offensive in the city of Gulyaypole”, in the province of Zaporizhia, halfway between the homonymous city and the port of Mariupol.
+Further south, a zone that is also a priority target for Russian forces, they are “trying to continue their offensive in the city of Gulyaypole”, in Zaporizhia province, halfway between the homonymous city and the port of Mariupol.